MaUt89/ConLearn/README.md

 # ConLearn
 ConLearn is a machine learning programm able to learn and predict configurations based on a historical configurations (training data set).
-The variable value ordering branch integrates the prediction made by ConbLearn into the search heuristics of a constraint solver.
+The variable value ordering branch integrates the prediction made by ConLearn into the search heuristics of a constraint solver.

 # learn.py
 Starting method for intilizing learning of the model.
 Label names, feature data and labels to be predicted are determined on basis of a csv file specifying configuration phases of the configuration process.